Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

 `-- refinedet_5G_kernel_graph.gv
 ```

-Using the same step and command, we could also generate elf file for baseline model
+Using the same step and command in the folder containing the deploy model for baseline model, we could also generate elf file for baseline model

+```
 board_file_zcu104_125G

-```
 |-- dpu_refinedet_125G.elf
 |-- refinedet_125G_kernel.info
 `-- refinedet_125G_kernel_graph.gv